liborty/TokenCrypt/README.md

     -u --update an existing archive and keys,
     -v --verbose information on compressing each file -x --hex test for hexadecimal files,
     -z --zstd compression to be used.

-    Their long versions introduced by `--` are also recognised.

 The tests for hexadecimal and base64 files only need to be selected when the input directory likely contains such files.
 They are quick, as they usually fail after reading only a few bytes (of the wrong type of file).
 Should you forget to select them, everything will still work, only the output may take up more space than was strictly necessary.